Gerardo Valenzuela

 Gerardo Valenzuela (born September 28, 2004) is an American professional soccer player who plays as a midfielder for Major League Soccer club FC Cincinnati.

 Club career

 Valenzuela joined the FC Cincinnati academy from Inter Miami in August 2020.
 He appeared for the club's MLS Next Pro side in 2022, before signing a three-year homegrown player contract with FC Cincinnati on May 25, 2023.
-He scored his first goal for the first team on July 6, 2024, netting against his former academy side Inter Miami during 6–1 win.
+He scored his first goal for the first team on July 6, 2024, netting against his former academy side Inter Miami during a 6–1 win.